dmitrdv123/janedoe/README.md

 others:

 - payment: testing payment with conversion
-- payment: during conversion payment we can have situation when output amount changed.
-Currently we are showing error.
-Probably we need to automatically upgrade conversion card and show only warning
+- payment: if conversion transaction is succeded then we still need to check whether expected amount is the same as actual in other case we need to show error
 - protocol: hide shop address using https://railgun.org/wallets.html or something based on zksync alg
 - account: Remove yourself from team settings.
 All tabs are not visible and page are empty.
 Probably should be redirected to auth automatically.
 Or removing yourself should not be possible.
 - account: similar to previous.
 Open page http://localhost:3002/app/#balances.
 Then disable share access for balances.
 Refresh page, empty page are visible.